- 28% of Cloudflare's HTTP traffic impacted — because Bot Management is in the critical proxy path

 Architecture

 The Bot Management outage reveals how Cloudflare's internal architecture works at a feature module level.
 Bot Management is a module within Cloudflare's proxy software that evaluates every HTTP request against bot detection criteria.
-When it loads its configuration file at startup (or on configuration update), it reads the feature definitions that determine what signals to analyze.
+When it loads its configuration file, it reads the feature definitions that determine what signals to analyse.
 If that configuration file is oversized or malformed, the module crashes — and because it's in the critical path of the proxy, the proxy function for that node crashes too.

 Bot Management Outage: The Configuration Propagation Chain